dugaldmorrow/forge-bulk-issue-ops/README.md

 * KNOWN-16: Jira allows labels to have odd characters like quotes, new lines, etc, but these exotically encoded labels cause havoc
 *           when passing as parameters agaist the REST API.
 * KNOWN-17: Inadequate handling of the inability to retrieve an issue subtask.
+* KNOWN-18: Should handle the Jira API returning an error when searching for issues.

 # Edit field support